NathanATT/RecipeLogger/README.md

     *   Start the backend server:
         ```bash
         npm start
-        # Or for development with nodemon: npm run dev
+        # Or for development with nodemon: npm run serve
         ```
         The server should now be running on `http://localhost:5000`.